abhij1306/Senstosales/docs/API_KEYS_SETUP.md

 # 🔑 API Keys Setup

+> [!NOTE]
+> As of v2.1, AI summaries in the Reports module have been replaced by deterministic, rule-based SQL insights for 100% accuracy.
+API keys are still required for the **Voice Agent** features.

 ## Required API Keys

 To use the voice agent, you need to add your API keys to the `.env` file.